-Kourtney Kardashian’s Toilet Posing In Exposing Mini Dress & Elbow Gloves Deemed Unnecessary
+Kourtney Kardashian’s Toilet Posing In Exposing Minidress & Elbow Gloves Deemed Unnecessary

 Kourtney Kardashian’s Instagram appearances tend to go down a hit.
-The Keeping Up With The Kardashians star mostly generates immense praise on both her own social media and the Instagram account promoting her Poosh lifestyle brand – Kourtney’s recent no-makeup post promoting Poosh’s new anti-aging product even saw her dubbed the hottest of the famous sisters, per The Inquisitr.
+The Keeping Up with the Kardashians star mostly generates immense praise on both her own social media and the Instagram account promoting her Poosh lifestyle brand.
+Kourtney’s recent no-makeup post promoting Poosh’s new anti-aging product even saw her dubbed the hottest of the famous sisters, per The Inquisitr.

 Feedback to Kourtney’s appearance on Poosh’s Instagram yesterday proved more mixed, though.
 The photo showed the 40-year-old rocking a sexy look in an unusual setting.
 Fans saw Kourtney striking a pose in a bathroom doorway, with a toilet visible in the background.
-The mother of three was looking impossibly sexy in her caption-mentioned “little black dress,” although this racy number wasn’t a nun’s habit.
-The mini dress was dangerously short, with only one strap upping the ante.
-The star’s side-boob appeared somewhat spilling out on the left-hand side, although Kourtney knows how to keep it classy.
+The mother of three was looking impossibly sexy in her “little black dress,” although this racy number wasn’t a nun’s habit.
+The minidress was dangerously short, with only one strap upping the ante.
+The star’s sideboob appeared somewhat spilling out on the left-hand side, although Kourtney knows how to keep it classy.
 The star’s long legs, chest, and shoulders were all on show, with stockings, heels, and elbow gloves adding a racy finish.

 Fans have been responding.
 While many supportive replies appeared to see users loving the snap, not everyone was digging the setting.
 A fair few users seemed offended by the toilet background, with their comments definitely reflecting it.